VERCATOR REFERENCE MATERIAL

 SaaS delivers proprietary software for use on IT systems directly controlled by the end user.
 The IT system could, for example, be each user's desktop or laptop.
 For cloud-based systems, their IT system could be hosted in a sector of the cloud exclusively controlled by them.
 Under the SaaS model, each customer is licensed to use the supplier’s proprietary software on their own IT system under an extensive ‘EULA’ (End User Licence Agreement).

 Correvate has not adopted the SaaS model.
-Instead, Vercator® software is supplied under the business model called ‘Software-enabled-Service’ or ‘SeS’.
-Here, we explain what this means and how it benefits our users.
+Instead, our Vercator Cloud services are supplied under the business model characterised as ‘Software-enabled-Service’ or ‘SeS’.
+Here, we want to explain what that means, why it’s an important distinction, and how it benefits our users.

 SeS – a terrestrial analogy

 To understand the nature of Software-enabled-Services, it is convenient to start with a terrestrial analogy.

 Imagine a cobbler who sets up business on the high street with a novel type of shoe repair machine.
 This machine is installed at the back of the shop.
 Its embedded proprietary software enables the machine to complete the usual repair job semi-automatically, to a higher quality than available elsewhere, and within a short timescale (maybe while customers wait in their socks).
 Here’s how the sales process would work: